rastogipriyanshi/PyZombies/README.md

 Attendance Management System

 Following are the libraries and softwares that need to be downloaded in order to run the software.
-  1.MySQLdb
+  1. MySQLdb
-  2.validate_email
+  2. validate_email
-  3.datetime
+  3. datetime
-  4.cv2
+  4. cv2
-  5.pyzbar
+  5. pyzbar
-  6.qrcode
+  6. qrcode
-  7.smtplib
+  7. smtplib
-  8.Xamp Local Server with sql
+  8. Xamp Local Server with sql

 Below are the steps to be followed for executing the file:
   1.Open the attendance.py file, compile and run it.